Katla language

 Katla (also Kaalak or Kwaalak) is a Katla language, closely related to a neighbouring language called Tima.
-Katla is generally classified as Kordofanian, which is not a uniform branch, and is native to the Nuba Mountains (Birgit Hellwig 2013:238).
+Katla is generally classified as Kordofanian, which is not a uniform branch, and is native to the Nuba Mountains.
 While Jalad is seen a dialect there is a clear distinction between the two groups.
-Similarly one can distinguish Katla into east and west Katla dialects (Brigit Hellwig 2013: 238), it is believed to be spoken in 11 villages around Jebel Katla and their ethnicity is kàlàk (Brigit Hellwig 2013: 238).
+Similarly one can distinguish Katla into east and west Katla dialects, it is believed to be spoken in 11 villages around Jebel Katla and their ethnicity is kàlàk.

 The variety Julud is mutually intelligible with Katla-Kulharong but not with Katla-Cakom.

 Phonology

-The following information is of the Julut dialect:

 Consonants

+Sounds [c] and [ʃ] occur as realizations of /s/.

 Vowels

+/i, u/ can also be realized as [ɪ, ʊ].